ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 the computation time and adds an extra layer of protection to the data, because of the greater uncertainty produced [#foot50]_.
-In *sdcMicro* this can be achieved by specifying the strata variables, as shown in Example 5.18.
+In *sdcMicro* this can be achieved by specifying the strata variables, as shown in :numref:`code518`.

-Example 5.18: Specifying strata variables for microaggregation

 .. code-block:: R
+   :linenos:
+   :caption: Specifying strata variables for microaggregation
+   :name: code518

     sdcInitial <- microaggregation(obj = sdcInitial, variables = c("INC", "EXP", "WEALTH"), method = "mdav", strata_variables = c("strata"))